k3ntako/2do/README.md

 3. Our clients also want to see any new changes deployed in a staging environment before it goes into production.
 4. Let's replace the existing mock API with a new API so that we can have persisted data.
 The new API should initially match the mock API's data contract.
 The client has requested a **Java Spring API**.
 5. A user should be able to add new todos.
 Note - our clients don't need authentication - its ok to ask a user for their name, and associate the todo with the name somehow
+6. Given a link to the todo session, a different user on another computer or browser should be able to make updates and add todos.
+These changes should be reflected for everyone with that todo session open.
+For now, we can assume there is 1 global todo session for everyone.

 ## Process Guidelines
 - Your team is expected to flesh out the requirements and prioritize/scope features with the client in the IPM and throughout the week.